romi/romi-rover-build-and-test/oquam/docs/Readme.md

 the error made by the curve depends on the entry speed and of the maximum force (read: acceleration) that the motors can apply.

-To define the curve, we have to compute the entry and exit points, the value of the speed throughout the curve, and the acceleration that we have to apply.
+To define the curve, we have to compute the entry and exit points (the points q0 and q1 in the figure below), the value of the speed throughout the curve, and the acceleration that we have to apply.
 This calculation is simplified by putting the origin in the junction point and the xy-plane in the plane defined by the two segments.
 The x and y-axes are placed as shown in the figure below.

 ![](path4.svg)